This article originally appeared on VICE US.

 T-rex's arms are too short to ever be able to hug anyone.
 He is incapable of the most basic expression of affection there is.
 If that's not sad, I don't know what is.

 Being an adult is basically like being an abandoned toy, isn't it?
-It's about realizing you're a speck on an incomprehensibly giant planet that doesn't care about you, doesn't cater to your emotional wellbeing in any way, and seems hellbent only on making you miserable.
+It's about realising you're a speck on an incomprehensibly giant planet that doesn't care about you, doesn't cater to your emotional wellbeing in any way, and seems hellbent only on making you miserable.
 It's that sense of compounding loss—a series of raw memories rendered inaccessible, an understanding of how the joy of making friends always yields to the bitterness of losing friends, or else, the glacially slow drift you make away from someone that's almost imperceptible until you see a photo of them on—oh, shit, I'm sorry, I got a little carried away there.
 This trailer is just a lot.

 Case in point: